-a.
+- a.
 The voting membership of the DCC will be composed of the following: two teachers from Bear River's Site Curriculum Committee and two teachers from Nevada Union's Site Curriculum Committee.
-One teacher from each of the following sites will represent the

-- certificated teachers from that site: Silver Springs High School, North Point Academy, and Ghidotti Early College High School. - b.
+One teacher from each of the following sites will represent the certificated teachers from that site: Silver Springs High School, North Point Academy, and Ghidotti Early College High School.
+Efforts will be made to elect a representative balance of teachers from core subject areas. - b.
 Teacher representatives will be elected by the members of the schools' site curriculum committees.
 In the absence of a curriculum committee, representatives will be elected by the site certificated staff.
-In addition to teacher membership, there will be one comprehensive school counselor representative from each of the comprehensive sites, and one alternative school counselor representative who shall be elected by members of the District Guidance Council. - c.
+In addition to teacher membership, there will be one comprehensive school counselor representative from each of the comprehensive sites, and one alternative school counselor representative who shall be elected by members of the Alternative site School Counselors. - c.
 The voting administrative members will include the five site Principals.
 In addition, the Director of Special Education will serve as a voting member on the Committee.
-The voting members will serve a two-year term unless a vote at the site is necessary as a result of a DCC member no longer serving on the Site Curriculum Committee. - 9.4.4 The Non-Voting Membership of the DCC shall include the District Curriculum and Instruction Administrator, who serves as the chair and facilitator of the Committee, the District Technology Director or his/her designee, the District Testing Coordinator, a representative of the District Board of Trustees, and a representative from the Regional Occupational Program (ROP). - 9.4.5 All curriculum recommendations made by this group shall be forwarded to the Superintendent who shall recommend or not recommend action by the Board.
+The voting members will serve a two-year term unless a vote at the site is necessary as a result of a DCC member no longer serving on the Site Curriculum Committee.

+- 9.4.4 The Non-Voting Membership of the DCC shall include the District Curriculum and Instruction Administrator, who serves as the chair and facilitator of the Committee, the District Technology Director or his/her designee, the District Testing Coordinator, and the district Director of Career Technical Education (CTE). - 9.4.5 All curriculum recommendations made by this group shall be forwarded to the Superintendent who shall recommend or not recommend action by the Board.